 ACCS is an umbrella group for organisations concerned with nature conservation in Croydon.
-Formed around 30 years ago it represents the interests of our member groups on nature conservation, wildlife habitats and open space issues.
+Formed over 30 years ago it represents the interests of our member groups on nature conservation, wildlife habitats and open space issues.
 We provide a forum within which our groups can share matters of concern or obtain advice and assistance.
 We monitor, examine and comment upon town planning policies and proposals as well as planning applications that affect open space or nature conservation.
 The expertise and knowledge of our members provides a vital pool of information that can be used to obtain a picture of what is or what might be happening within Croydon to sites of interest to us.

 GROUP MEMBERS - Our member organisations hope that this website will help you to appreciate Croydon’s Countryside and the nature conservation work that is carried out by volunteers in Croydon’s Green Open Spaces.
 It may also encourage you to join in – either by joining a guided walk or becoming a volunteer.
 There may well be a site near you that would welcome your help.
 Nature conservation work is a good way of enjoying the open air and the world around you by keeping fit and meeting new people or even helping with surveys, computers or paperwork.